expo/expo-github-action/preview-comment/README.md

 | **message**    | _[see code][code-defaults]_ | The message template                                                                             |
 | **message-id** | _[see code][code-defaults]_ | A unique id template to prevent duplicate comments ([read more](#preventing-duplicate-comments)) |

-## Available ouputs
+## Available outputs

-There a few ouput and template variables available for both `message` and `message-id`.
+There are a few variables available to generate the comment content.
+Some of these variables are also exported as subaction output.
+Here is a summary of these variables.

 | output name      | template name    | description                                          |
 | ---------------- | ---------------- | ---------------------------------------------------- |